 The average hacker spends more than 200 days inside a system before discovery.
 Even with sophisticated tools and processes, you're likely missing signatures of an attack as they unfold.
-Set up a honeypot, and you'll learn about threats in real time.
+Set up a honeypot, and you'll learn about threats in real-time.
 That could help you keep the next hacker out altogether.

-Common honeypot uses include:
+Common honeypot types include:

 - Database decoys.
 Some attacks pass through your firewalls, as they come in the form of SQL injection.
 A honeypot is made to capture these attacks, which allows the real resource to stay functional.

 - Malware.
 Traps look like software apps, and they hope to pull down malware attacks that can be studied and replicated.

 - Spider.
 Web pages made for website crawlers study malicious activity.